AdobeDocs/document-cloud-learn.en/help/acrobat/industry/gov/collaborate-on-documents.md

 ---
-title: Tip 2 Collaborate on Documents
+title: 5 Tips for Working Anywhere with Acrobat DC--Collaborate on Documents
-description: Learn how government employees can collaborate from anywhere
+description: Create simple and effortless workflows for collaborating on documents
 role: Business Practitioner
 product: Acrobat DC
 level: Beginner